 Learn the terrifying, true story about thirteen months that changed history!
 In November of 1966 a car full of kids encountered a creature unlike anything they'd ever seen before.
 In the ...
 See full summary »

-John Klein is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth shaped creature appearing.
+John Klein (Richard Gere) is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth-shaped creature appearing.
 After her death, John begins to investigate the secrets behind this mentioned Mothman.
-It takes him to a small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
-Here he meets Connie Mills, while he continues to unravel the mystery of what the Mothman really is.Written by
+It takes him to the small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
+Here he meets Connie Mills (Laura Linney), while he continues to unravel the mystery of what the Mothman really is.Written by

 John Klein (Richard Gere), a Washington Post reporter, finds himself somehow drawn to a small town in West Virginia.
 In fact, his car dies, along with his cell phone and watch.
 He knocks on a nearby house to call for help, and the man who answers the door attacks him, saying Klein's been around three days in a row.
 But has he?

 Two years earlier, John's wife died from injuries sustained in a car wreck, and before she died, in an apparent delirium, she had been etching weird drawings.
 Could her drawings have some connection with this town?

 Based on true events, The Mothman Prophecies follows John through his search for the truth.
 People in the town report seeing a strange being - are they lying, or are they misinterpreting?
 Are they simply seeing UFOs, or is there more to the story?
 Intrepid reporter that he is, John wants to know more - although of course his thirst for knowledge is accompanied by a need to know what happened to his wife (why did the car crash?).